 use—like storage warehouses, which are permitted along

 Route 28.
-If that happened, it would impact water quality, fragment
+If that happened, it would have impacted water quality, fragmented

-wildlife habitat, close off public access, and change the
+wildlife habitat, closed off public access, and changed the

 scenic view forever.